Try our new research platform with insights from 80,000+ expert users

 "Polygraph compliance is a valuable feature.
 In our perspective, it delivers significant benefits.
 The clarity it offers, along with the ability to identify and address misconfigurations, is invaluable.
 When such issues arise, we promptly acknowledge and take action, effectively collaborating with our teams and the responsible parties for those assets.
 This enables us to promptly manage problems as soon as they arise."

-"The most valuable feature for me is the risk calculation based on monthly effects."
+"The most valuable feature is the vulnerability scan."

 Cons